 - The amount of sleep you get upon and after a breast cancer diagnosis is a predictor of survival, and getting less than 6 hours of sleep increases the risk of death by 46%.

 - People who continually sleep less than 6 hours per night are 12% more likely to die than those who got more than 6 hours of sleep per night.

-Circadian Rhythm™ is a proprietary essential oil blend that contains a very specific ratio of organic, wild-crafted, therapeutic essential oils that are known to support pineal gland function, promote relaxation and induce sleep.
+This revolutionary blend is unlike any essential oil you’ve tried before, with a very specific ratio of organic, wild-crafted, therapeutic essential oils that are known to support pineal gland function, promote relaxation, and induce sleep.

 1 Brainard, Jason et al. “Health implications of disrupted circadian rhythms and the potential for daylight as therapy.”
 Anesthesiology vol. 122,5 (2015): 1170-5. doi:10.1097/ALN.0000000000000596

 2 “4 Timely Facts About Our Biological Clocks.”
 National Institute of General Medical Sciences, U.S. Department of Health and Human Services, biobeat.nigms.nih.gov/2014/10/4-timely-facts-about-our-biological-clocks/.